jtrauer/epi_model_r/README.md

 stratified and to plot the total value of this group of compartments.

 ## Stratification
-If a stratified model is required, this can be built through the class StratifiedModel, which provides additional methods for automatically stratifying the original model built using the parent (EpiModel) class's methods only (although the object should be created as an instance of StratifiedModel throughout to ensure all methods are available).
+If a stratified model is required, this can be built through the class StratifiedModel.
+This provides additional methods for automatically stratifying the original model built using the parent (EpiModel) class's methods only (although the model object should be created as an instance of StratifiedModel throughout to ensure all methods are available).
-Stratification could also be achieved manually by specifying compartments and flows through loops, etc. and using the EpiModel class only, but using this stratification approach is a major part of the reason for the development of SUMMER.
+Stratification could also be achieved manually by specifying compartments and flows through loops, etc. and using the EpiModel class only.
+However, this would require longer and more complicated code, with the associated potential for errors.
+Enabling a simpler and faster approach to stratification was a major part of the reason for the development of SUMMER.

 Model stratification is requested through the stratify method to StratifiedModel, which is the master method that calls all other processes that need to be applied to the base model structure to construct the stratified mode.
-After construction, the model is then run using the run_model method as it would be for the unstratified EpiModel version, with some additional methods run in preparation for integration at this stage (which do not need to be run at every stratification step).
+After construction, the model is then run using the run_model method as it would be for the unstratified EpiModel version, with some additional methods run in preparation for integration at this stage.
+These methods do not need to be run at every integration step and include processes such as determining which compartment indices fall within which strata, pre-assigning dictionary structures to calculate forces of infection for multiple strains and for multiple population groups under heterogeneous mixing, etc.

 Get more information on the process of stratification as it proceeds by requesting verbose to be True when calling the stratify method.
-(Note that this argument differs from the verbose argument to the model construction process).
+(Note that this argument differs from the verbose argument to the model construction process, such that verbose can be turned on for model construction but off for stratification, or vice versa).

 ### Stratification naming
 The name of the stratification to be applied to the model is requested as the first argument to the stratify method.